ezaroukian/ezaroukian.github.io/_pages/projects.md

 title: "Projects"
 ---

-Here are a few for-fun projects.
+Here are a few for-fun projects (needs to be updated).

 * [Roulette](roulette/)
 * [Insult generator](insult/)